rafaelpierre/openai-agents-redis-example/README.md

     ```bash
     docker build -t openai-agents-cli .
     ```
-3. Run the CLI container, ensuring it uses the same Docker network as the other containers (e.g., `openai-agents-redis-example_agents-net`):
+3. Run the CLI container in interactive mode, ensuring it uses the same Docker network as the other containers (e.g., `openai-agents-redis-example_agent-net`):
     ```bash
     docker run -it \
         --network openai-agents-redis-example_agent-net \